 • favour, in purchasing processes, suppliers and sub-suppliers that are recommended by the Public Administration employees themselves as a condition for the subsequent execution of activities (e.g. entrusting commissions, granting soft financing, or franchising).

-Such actions and conduct are forbidden, whether they are carried out directly by the Company through its employees, or whether they are carried out indirectly through non-employees who act on behalf of the Company itself.
+Such actions and conducts are forbidden, both if they are carried out directly by the Company through its own employees, and if they are carried out indirectly through non-employees who act on behalf of the Company itself.